Care & Wellbeing

 Jonty Butler, Deputy Headmaster is in charge of the pastoral care at St Francis.
 Weekly briefings at staff meetings, as well as year group meetings, ensure that we keep track of pupils that need our extra help.

 Experience has taught us that children particularly respond best when they feel secure and happy.
-This is our aim and we are very proud of the comments made in our last ISI Inspection Report, (Nov 2013).
+This is our aim and we are very proud of the comments made in our last full ISI Inspection Report, (Nov 2013).

 The quality of the spiritual, moral, social and cultural development of the pupils is excellent.